 Not so well known, but well worth a visit, Michigan Ice Fest is held at Pictured Rocks National Lakeshore and is one of the oldest festivals of this kind in the US.
 UP is a home of some of the largest concentrations of ice dropping right into Lake Superior, providing a perfect hiking opportunity for professionals and amateurs alike.
 If you’re a climber or fancy yourself as one, this event is a must on your bucket list!

 - Exploring the Porcupine Mountains

 Just on the border with Wisconsin, Porcupine Mountains Wilderness State Park amazes with the views and trails to wander.
-Located on the shore of Lake Superior, in winter the area offers some of the best skiing in the Midwest, with the unforgettable views of the lake while skiing down the hill.
+Located on the shore of Lake Superior, in winter the area offers some of the best skiing in the Midwest, with unforgettable views of the lake while skiing down the hill.
 The ski resort offers 40 hectares of trails, suitable for all ability levels.